-NO - Amoxycillin 250 mg DT is not on the National Drug Formulary for Primary Health Care and Hospitals.
+NO - Amoxycillin dispersible tablets 250 mg are not on the National Essentail Drug List nor on the National Drug Formulary for Primary Health Care and Hospitals.

-NO - CHWs are not trained to dispense Amoxycillin 250 mg DT in any of the 34 Provinces.
+NO - CHWs are not trained to dispense any prescribed medicine, including Amoxycillin dispersible tablets 250 mg in any of the 34 Provinces.